tilt-dev/tilt.build/blog/_posts/2021-08-05-resource-grouping.md

 With groups, you can reduce the amount of resources you have to sift through to see what’s important to you.
 No more naming services like `store-service`, `store-database`, `store-test1`, `store-myspecial-cmd`, etc, to group relevant services together.

-You might choose to group your services by engineering expertise, so that all frontend, backend, and infrastructure services are grouped together; or you might group by type of code, so services, tests, and linters are easily accessible; or you might organize similar resources together, so that a retail store service and inventory database are grouped.
+You might choose to group your services by engineering expertise, so that frontend, backend, and infrastructure services are grouped separately; or you might group by type of code, so services, tests, and linters are easily accessible; or you might organize similar resources together, so that a retail store service and inventory database are grouped.

 Let’s dive into an example.
 We’ll start with the [PixelTilt example repo][pixeltilt], which runs a simple image-editing app with several backend services.
 We can add a label or list of labels to any resource call, including [`k8s_resource()`][k8s-docs], [`local_resource()`][local-docs], and [`dc_resource()`][dc-docs].